-- Coordinating service provision during the transitional period. - Assist in obtaining eligibility documentation with the assistance of Coordinated Entry. - For all received transfers, housing providers are expected to coordinate with Coordinated Entry and Domestic Violence Coordinated Entry in regard to safety planning, transfers, and physical moves.
+- Coordinating service provision during the transitional period. - Assist in obtaining eligibility documentation with the assistance of Coordinated Entry. - For all received transfers, housing providers are expected to coordinate with Coordinated Entry and Domestic Violence Coordinated Entry regarding safety planning, transfers, and physical moves.